CSP Tools

 CspMakeGen --cplusplus obj htmlDir

-This will generate a makefile in the obj directory.
-The auto generated CSP makefile is typically called from a top makefile or from an IDE.
+This generates a makefile in the obj directory.
+The auto-generated CSP makefile is typically called from a top-level makefile or from an IDE.

 CspMakeGenMakefile